HOW TO MEASURE

 HEADSAIL MAINSAIL FURLING MAINSAIL DOWNWIND SAILS FOUR-SIDED SAIL LATEEN SAIL

-STACK PACK MAINSAIL COVER HEADSAIL COVER COCKPIT AWNINGS SPRAY DODGERS BIMINI TOP CANVAS
+STACK PACK STACK PACK WITH AWNINGS MAINSAIL COVER HEADSAIL COVER COCKPIT AWNINGS SPRAY DODGERS BIMINI TOP CANVAS

 We recommend measuring your rig before ordering a custom sail, to be sure it will fit properly.
 Production boat rigs will vary for a number of reasons; sailors may modify their rig, the manufacturer may have offered a number of rig options for the same make and model.
 Therefore, it is always better to measure yourself.
 We provide detailed instructions on how to measure your sails.
 The important things to know are what your maximum luff, foot and leech dimensions can be.
 Please, do not measure using a rope, as ropes stretch.
 When we ask for max hoist, we will deduct a suitable amount for stretch.
 A little short is fine, too long can give you lots of problems on the water, particularly in stronger winds.
 Instead of measuring the rig, another option might be to measure your old sails, but it’s better to measure the rig as your old sails may be blown out, or stretched and will not fit perfectly any more.
 Or the sail may not have been made to the best design for your boat.
 So please, measure the rig.
 For further information, or if you have questions about which type or cut of sail is best for you, please email us at info@h-sails.com We'll do our best to give you a quick answer.